 In 1999, Zellweger starred with Chris O'Donnell in The Bachelor, and made headlines for her budding romance with actor and comedian Jim Carrey.
 In the comedy Me, Myself and Irene (2000), written and directed by Peter and Bobby Farrelly, Carrey played a character with two personalities, both of whom are in love with Zellweger's Irene.
 That same year, Zellweger won a Golden Globe Award for the black comedy Nurse Betty, co-starring Morgan Freeman, Chris Rock and Greg Kinnear.

 'Bridget Jones's Diary'

-Renee Zellweger had a critical and popular success in 2001, when she starred as the neurotic British title character in the film adaptation of Helen Fielding's best-selling novel, Bridget Jones's Diary.
+Renee Zellweger enjoyed critical and popular success in 2001, when she starred as the neurotic British title character in the film adaptation of Helen Fielding's best-selling novel, Bridget Jones's Diary.
 The film, which also starred Hugh Grant and Colin Firth, earned Zellweger an Academy Award nomination for Best Actress.
-Bridget Jones's sequel, The Edge of Reason, was released in 2004, and the third film in the series Bridget Jones's Baby opened in 2016.
+Bridget Jones's sequel, The Edge of Reason, was released in 2004.

 In 2005, Zellweger co-starred in Cinderella Man with Russell Crowe.
 The actress went on to work on the biopic Piece of My Heart, in which she starred as singing legend Janis Joplin.
 In 2006, she played Beatrix Potter in the biopic Miss Potter.
 Her next film projects included Leatherheads (2008), Appaloosa (2008), My One and Only (2009), Case 39 (2009) and My Own Love Song (2010).